davidmerrique/homebridge-adguardhome/README.md

 ## Available Options

 - "accessory": [**Mandatory**] the plugin name.
 - "name": [**Mandatory**] The name that will appear in Home app.
+Default: AdGuard Home.
 - "username": [*Optional*] The AdGuard Home login username.
+Default: *empty*.
 - "password": [*Optional*] The AdGuard Home login password.
+Default: *empty*.
-- "host": [*Optional*] Hostname or IP of the AdGuard Home server, default is localhost.
+- "host": [*Optional*] Hostname or IP of the AdGuard Home server.
+Default: localhost.
-- "port": [*Optional*] The AdGuard Home server port, default is 80.
+- "port": [*Optional*] The AdGuard Home server port.
+Default: 80.
-- "https": [*Optional*] To use HTTPS or regular HTTP, default is HTTP.
+- "https": [*Optional*] To use HTTPS or regular HTTP.
+Default: HTTP.
-- "Type": [*Optional*] Choose between SWITCH or LOCK, default is SWITCH.
+- "Type": [*Optional*] Choose between SWITCH or LOCK.
+Default: *empty*.
 - "autoOnTimer": [*Optional*] Auto on timer, 0 timer will be ignored.
 Will created multiple accessories in Home App.
+Default: *empty*.
+- "hideNonTimer": [*Optional*] Hide non timer accesory when you set one or more timer accessory.
+Default: false.
 - "stateLogging": [*Optional*] Display more log output.
+Default: false.

 Or just use [Homebridge Config UI X](https://github.com/homebridge/homebridge-config-ui-x) 👀